Gary Hall Peck

 Gary currently works in the field of Respiratory Care at a hospital in northwestern Ohio.
-He is also a graduate of Ashland Theological Seminary and a former pastor (ordained in the Church of the Nazarene).
-Gary and his wife Linda have been married since 1981 and are blessed to be both parents and grandparents.
+He is also a graduate of Ashland Theological Seminary.
+Gary and his wife Linda currently live in the greater Toledo area and have been married since 1981; they are blessed to be both parents and grandparents.